-The present article can be downloaded as a PDF: Carbon-nantobues-Field-Effect-Transistors-Alberto-Lopez.pdf
+The present article can be downloaded as a PDF: Carbon-nanotubes-Field-Effect-Transistors-Alberto-Lopez.pdf

 Carbon nanotubes (also known as CNTs) are an allotrope of carbon, they have the form of cylindrical carbon molecules and have singular physics properties that make it attractive for the researcher, like mechanical strength, high electrical conductivity, and other properties.

 The first carbon nanotubes were synthesized from hollow carbon molecules by Sumio Iijima in 1991.
-Later in 1993 two groups discover the single wall carbon and some methods to produce them using transition-metal catalysts: Sumio Iijima with his group at NEC and D. S. Bethune at IBM. .
+Later in 1993, two groups discover the single-walled carbon and some methods to produce them using transition-metal catalysts: Sumio Iijima with his group at NEC and D. S. Bethune at IBM. .

 The miniaturization has played always a key role in electronic evolution with a continuous decrease in the size of silicon transistors in the recent decades, reducing the cost of electronics and leading to higher processing power with lower energy consumption.
 Since decades nanophysics and engineers are working on developing faster transistors, smaller or with less power consumption.